 So, much like bathroom breaks are a necessity – mask breaks must be considered now, too.

 Personally, we think you should plan to find a spot where you can sit down, safely remove your masks, and eat/drink water at least once every 60-90 minutes.

-That may sound like a lot but keep in mind that wait times now for attractions are very low and you can get a lot done quickly so there is plenty of time for breaks.
+That may sound like a lot but keep in mind that wait times now for attractions are lower, and you can get a lot done quickly, so there is plenty of time for breaks.